 1. The FEMA 50% Rule: Can You Rebuild?

-A key factor to consider in the Tampa Bay area is the FEMA 50% Rule, which plays a significant role in determining whether or not you are allowed to rebuild.
-This rule applies to properties in FEMA-designated flood zones and mandates that if your home has been “substantially damaged” by a flood or hurricane, the costs of repairs cannot exceed 50% of the property’s pre-storm market value unless the entire structure is brought up to current floodplain standards.
+A key factor to consider in the Tampa Bay area is the FEMA 50% Rule, which determines whether or not you are allowed to rebuild.
+This rule applies to properties in FEMA-designated flood zones and mandates that if your home has been “substantially damaged”, the costs of repairs cannot exceed 50% of the property’s pre-storm market value unless the entire structure is brought up to current floodplain standards.

-- Substantial Damage Threshold: If repairs are estimated to exceed 50% of the property’s pre-flood value, the home will need to be rebuilt in compliance with updated flood zone regulations.
-This would mean elevating the home above the current base flood plan, which essentially renders the home as a tear down.
+- Substantial Damage Threshold: If repairs exceed 50% of the property’s pre-flood value, the home must be rebuilt in compliance with updated flood zone regulations, often requiring elevation above the current base flood plan.

 Example: